Abdullahahmad666/skillverse/README.md

 pure aggregates (member count, members behind you) so opted-out members are counted anonymously but never listed.
 Opt-out is enforced at the DB layer — no client query can return an opted-out user.

+## Feedback & launch analytics (V2.3)

+- **Feedback widget** (floating button on every page, works signed out): writes rating + optional message via the `submit_feedback` RPC — max 5 per caller per hour, keyed by user id or client IP.
+- **Skill requests**: when an Explore search has no match, users can leave an email via `request_skill` (max 3/hour per caller) — demand per skill lands in `skill_requests`.
+- **Funnel events** (`signup`, `skill_started`, `step_completed`,
+  `roadmap_viewed`, `feedback_submitted`) go to the `events` table via the authenticated-only `log_event` RPC (name whitelist + rate limit in the DB).
+  Note: with email confirmation enabled the `signup` event is skipped (no session exists yet at signup time).
+- All three tables have **RLS enabled with zero policies** — clients cannot read or write them directly; the definer RPCs are the only write path, and reads happen in the Supabase dashboard (service role) only.
+Text is control-character-stripped and length-capped in the database on the way in.
+- **User-facing messages**: `src/lib/messages.ts` maps internal errors to safe copy (real errors go to the console only); `ToastContext` is the single notification layer.
+Login and password reset are anti-enumeration: identical responses whether or not the email exists.

 ## Security checklist (already implemented)